⚠️ Content note: This article discusses disordered eating, which may trigger readers with similar experiences.

 First, ask yourself this question:

-If not, then there's likely nothing to worry about.
-However, if you're like me and hyperfixate on foods that could harm your health in the long run, we should probably both consider making some changes.
+If not, then there's likely nothing to worry about — depending on how "harm" is defined.
+However, if you're like me and hyperfixate on foods that could have adverse effects on your health in the long run — like eating foods high in sugar or drinking energy drinks every day — we should probably both consider making some changes.
 This might involve more physical activity or exploring healthier food options that you enjoy just as much.

 It's worth noting that food hyperfixation is a common experience among individuals in the neurodiverse community and is not necessarily harmful in and of itself.

-Remember to prioritize your health and well-being—both physical and mental.
+Remember to prioritize your physical health and mental well-being.
 If you're concerned about your eating habits, consult a healthcare provider or registered dietitian for guidance and support.
 Small changes can lead to big improvements, and with the right resources, you can develop a healthy relationship with food that works for you.

 ❤️ Important!
-It's okay to have interests and passions.
+It's okay to have favorites and habits.
 But it's equally important to take care of yourself and maintain a healthy relationship with food and other aspects of your life.

 1 Psychological Research | Hyperfocus: the forgotten frontier of attention